 - b.
 Being committed to all aspects of their study programme by participating fully in all learning activities - c.
 Meeting assessment and examination requirements.
 Which includes completing and handing in, on time, all work set which must not be plagiarised - d.
 Maintaining a minimum attendance of 90%, being punctual to all lessons attended and accounting for any absences by following the correct absence procedures. - e.
 The compulsory and correct wearing of a College identity card and lanyard at all times - f.
-Not wearing any headwear (except that for religious or medical purposes) whilst on the College Campus which includes caps, hoods, beanies & durags. - g.
-Following the classroom expectations at all times - h.
-Ensuring all phones are on silent and in bags for each lesson - i.
-Engaging in a positive manner in all lessons and once in the lesson remaining there for the duration of that lesson - j.
-Using appropriate language, tone and volume at all times - k.
-Respecting the College environment and only smoking in the designated smoking area - I. Taking responsibility for their own and others' health and safety - m.
-Respecting themselves and others at all times - n.
+Not wearing any hoods or balacalvas whilst on the College Campus. - g.
+No headgear other than that worn for religious purposes or durags to be worn in classrooms - h.
+Following the classroom expectations at all times - i.
+Ensuring all phones are on silent and in bags for each lesson - j.
+Engaging in a positive manner in all lessons and once in the lesson remaining there for the duration of that lesson - k.
+Using appropriate language, tone and volume at all times - I. Respecting the College environment and only smoking or vape in the designated smoking area - m.
+Taking responsibility for their own and others' health and safety - n.
+Respecting themselves and others at all times - o.
 Being fully equipped and prepared for learning at all times